-- BRF LOI form, including the following information: - o Name and academic title of PI - Contact information, including mailing address, telephone number, fax number, and email address - o Title of program project - o Brief summary of program project (2 page maximum, 10 pt. font minimum) - Include closing paragraph that explains how this research will develop (next steps) - References may be included on an additional page(s) - PI Signature - o Institutional representative signature (verifies nomination by institution) - List of current grants (include abstracts, specific aims, and indicate if there is any overlap) - Biographical sketch (using current NIH format) with other support page (5 page maximum) - Due to limited space, you can supply a link to your full list of publications
+- BRF LOI form, including the following information: - Name and academic title of PI - Contact information, including mailing address, telephone number, fax number, and email address - Title of program project - Brief summary of program project - Include closing paragraph that explains how this research will develop (next steps) - References may be included on an additional page(s) - PI Signature - Institutional representative signature (verifies nomination by institution) - List of current grants (include abstracts, specific aims, and indicate if there is any overlap) - NIH Style Biographical sketch with other support page (5 page maximum)

-Deadline for the LOI is January 5, 2021 at 4:00 p.m.
+Deadline for the LOI is Thursday, June 24, 2021 at 4:00 p.m.
 CST.
-LOIs will NOT be accepted after the deadline.
+LOI's will not be accepted after the deadline.
 No exceptions will be made.
 Submitted LOI's that have not been nominated by their institution will not be considered.
-You will be notified via email in mid-February with the decision on your LOI.
+You will be notified via email in mid-August to with the decision on your LOI.